bryance-oyang/websocket_ctube/README.md

 sends the data to its client via data frames according to the WebSocket standard.
 Having one writer per client means that clients cannot block each other.

+`ws_ctube_close()` cancels the threads and frees associated resources.
+Cancelling the connection handler thread causes cancellation of all reader/writer threads.